 On December 25, 2006, the People's Bank of China issued the Administration Measures on Individual Foreign Exchange Control, and its Implementation Rules were issued by the State Administration of Foreign Exchange ("SAFE") on January 5, 2007.
 Both took effect on February 1, 2007.
-Under these regulations, all foreign exchange matters involved in an employee stock holding plan, stock option plan or similar plan in which Chinese citizens' participation requires approval from the SAFE or its authorized branch.
+Under these regulations, all foreign exchange matters involved in an employee stock holding plan, stock option plan or similar plan in which PRC citizens' participation requires approval from the SAFE or its authorized branch.
 On March 28, 2007, the SAFE issued the Application Procedure for Foreign Exchange Administration for Domestic Individuals Participating in Employee Stock Holding Plans or Stock Option Plans of Overseas Listed Companies, or Notice 78.
-Under Notice 78, Chinese individuals who participate in an employee stock option holding plan or a stock option plan of an overseas listed company are required, through a Chinese domestic agent or Chinese subsidiary of the overseas listed company, to register with the SAFE and complete certain other procedures.
+Under Notice 78, PRC individuals who participate in an employee stock option holding plan or a stock option plan of an overseas listed company are required, through a PRC domestic agent or PRC subsidiary of the overseas listed company, to register with the SAFE and complete certain other procedures.
 If we and our Chinese employees are granted shares or stock options pursuant to our share incentive plan they would be subject to Notice 78.
 However, in practice, there are significant uncertainties with regard to the interpretation and implementation of Notice 78.
 We are committed to complying with the requirements of Notice 78.
-In particular, if we and/or our Chinese employees fail to comply with the provisions of Notice 78, we and/or our Chinese employees may be subject to fines and legal sanctions imposed by the SAFE or other Chinese government authorities, as a result of which our business operations and employee option plans could be materially and adversely affected.
+However, we cannot provide any assurance that we or our Chinese employees will be able to qualify for or obtain any registration required by Notice 78.
+In particular, if we and/or our Chinese employees fail to comply with the provisions of Notice 78, we and/or our Chinese employees may be subject to fines and legal sanctions imposed by the SAFE or other PRC government authorities, as a result of which our business operations and employee option plans could be materially and adversely affected.